ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The parameter "token_upload" is OPTIONAL in an Access Token Request.
 The presence of this parameter indicates that C opts in to use the new, alternative ACE workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.

   This parameter can take one of the following integer values.
-When using CBOR, those values are encoded as CBOR unsigned integers.
+When the Access Token Request is encoded in CBOR, those values are encoded as CBOR unsigned integers.
 The value of the parameter determines whether the follow-up successful Access Token Response will have to include certain information, in case the AS has successfully uploaded the access token to the RS.

   - 0: The Access Token Response will have to include neither the access token nor its corresponding token hash.